AqilMustaqim10/job-tracker/README.md

 1. Push your code to GitHub
 2. Go to [vercel.com](https://vercel.com) and import your repo
-3. Add your environment variables in Vercel's project settings
+3. Add your `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` in Vercel's environment variables
 4. Click Deploy
+5. Go to Supabase → Authentication → URL Configuration and add your Vercel URL as the Site URL

 ---